 Keep your eyes peeled – This means put all your electronic devices out of sight, and focus on the road ahead.
 Your peripheral vision is even more important on this night.
 If you think you see any movement out of the corner of your eye, come to a safe stop, and take a look around your vehicle to make sure no children are running about.

 Do not rely on crosswalks – Children will not wait until they come upon a crosswalk to walk (or run) across the road, and so you should not cruise along normally in between them either.
 Children will be running through the streets wherever they please, so again, remember to stay extremely alert and slow down if you see a group of children on the sidewalk ahead.

 Use your mirrors and hazard lights – If you are driving children around on Halloween, let them know ahead of time to wait until you give them permission to exit the car after you have arrived at your destination.
 Look in your mirrors before allowing children to open the car doors, and turn on your hazard signals to alert other drivers that you are stopped.

 Make sure all other drivers in your house are aware of the dangers of driving on Halloween, especially if you have teens or new drivers around.
 If you have children who will be trick or treating, ask them to stick to well-lit areas, always walk in groups, and give them flashlights to use once the sun has set.
 Go over cross walk and traffic signal rules with them ahead of time, and remind children to look left, right, and left again before crossing any road.

 Halloween can be a safe and enjoyable holiday for the entire family when driving precautions are taken.
-Simply make sure all family members have heightened awareness to the dangers of driving, and have a Happy Halloween.
+Simply make sure all family members have heightened awareness to the dangers of driving, and from our auto accident attorneys to your family, have a Happy Halloween.